tensorflow/tensorflow/tensorflow/lite/g3doc/models/image_classification/android.md

 The output of the inference is stored in a byte array `labelProbArray`, which is allocated in the subclass's constructor.
-It consists of a single outer element, containing one innner element for each label in the classification model.
+It consists of a single outer element, containing one inner element for each label in the classification model.

 To run inference, we call `run()` on the interpreter instance, passing the input and output buffers as arguments.